kaby76/AntlrVSIX/doc/Trash.md

 # Trash -- a shell for performing transformations of Antlr grammars

-"Trash" is a simple command-line shell for reading, converting, transforming, and writing Antlr grammars.
-You can use this to convert Bison, Antlr2, and Antlr3 grammars to Antlr4, analyze or make changes to the grammar.
-You don't need to run Visual Studio to use the tool, and you can use it to determine whether performance problems you see while using the extension in VS is due to VS or with the language server for Antlr.
+"Trash" is a simple command-line shell for parsing, converting, analyzing, and transforming Antlr grammars.
+You can use the tool to automate changes to a grammar, or use it to determine whether performance problems that you may experience in VS are due to
+VS or the Antlr language server.

 ## Commands